MicrosoftDocs/azure-devops-docs/docs/pipelines/release/troubleshoot-workload-identity.md

 ### Verify workload identity federation is active

-If you see the error message `AADSTS700223`, workload identity federation was disabled in the Azure portal for your Microsoft Entra tenant.
+If you see error message `AADSTS700223` or `AADSTS700238`, workload identity federation was disabled in the Azure portal for your Microsoft Entra tenant.

-Sign in to the Azure portal and verify that there are no policies in place that block federated credentials.
+Sign in to the Entra portal and verify that there are no policies in place that block federated credentials.

 ### Check the issuer URL for accuracy